 Professor Kanwar has written and edited a dozen books, published over 100 papers and articles, and delivered numerous keynotes at prestigious international conferences.
 Currently, she serves on the boards of several organisations, including the Governing Board of the UNESCO Institute for Information Technologies and Education (IITE).

 Professor Kanwar won several international awards, including the International Council for Open and Distance Education (ICDE) Prize of Excellence, and the Meritorious Service Award for outstanding contributions in open and distance education from the Asian Association of Open Universities.
 She has been conferred eight honorary doctorates from Universities in Asia, Africa, Europe and North America.

-Learning, with and through technological enhancements, now operates in a landscape unrecognisable only months ago.
-Gilly Salmon sets off on journeys to the near and further futures… and what they have to offer us for online education.
+Learning with and through technological enhancements operate in a landscape unrecognisable only 12 months ago.
+Professor Salmon explores how to capture and deploy innovations that direct contribute to the pivot, are future-proofed and student-centred.
+She offers examples from a quadrant framework for online and blended learning, and points to successful implementations in practice.
+We set off on journeys to near and further futures… and explore what they have to offer us for online education.
 She offers suggestions for enhanced and direct pathways, and for those less travelled.
-Choose your own routes: steppingstones or huge jumps for you.
+She challenges us to pick at least one new way forward for our teaching.